How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 Basically, there's various different hacking units.

-Some of them might be independent operations, you know, I'll say in a quote, independent operations, but they're all basically connected and can be deployed as necessary.
+But they're all basically connected and can be deployed as necessary.

-And in a way, they're competing with each other for demonstrating how well they can do their hacking, what intelligence they can gather, how much money they can steal, how much classified information they can exfiltrate.
+And they're, in a way, they're competing with each other for demonstrating how well they can do their hacking, what intelligence they can gather, how much money they can steal, how much classified information they can exfiltrate.

 Can you kind of comment by this whole structure?

-Well, what you're really talking about, the Chinese are very good and prioritize gamification of the operation, where just like a social credit score, your individual operators are graded.
+Well, what you're really talking about, the Chinese are very good in prioritizing gamification of the operation.

 What can they break into?